CaiLiLab/MuRaL/README.md

 ### 4. Scale MuRaL-predicted mutation rates to per base per generation rates <a name="Scaling">
 The raw MuRaL-predicted mutation rates are not mutation rates per bp per generation.
 To obtain a mutation rate per bp per generation for each nucleotide, one can scale the MuRaL-predicted rates using reported genome-wide DNM mutation rate and spectrum per generation.
 First, use the command `calc_mu_scaling_factor` to calculate scaling factors for specific groups of sites (e.g. A/T sites, C/G sites).
 Then use the scaling factors to scale mutation rates in prediction files via the command `scale_mu`.

-Note that we cannot compare, nor add up raw predicted rates from different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.
+Note that we cannot compare or add up raw predicted rates from different MuRaL models (e.g. A/T model and C/G model), but we can do that with scaled mutation rates.

 ### 5. Trained models and predicted mutation rate profiles of multiple species <a name="Trained_models"></a>
 Trained models for four species - ***Homo sapiens***, ***Macaca mulatta***, ***Arabidopsis thaliana*** and ***Drosophila melanogaster*** are provided in the 'models/' folder of the package.
 One can use these model files for prediction or transfer learning.